 The constitution prohibits discrimination based on race, color, sex, language, ethnicity, and religion, but not political opinion, national origin, social origin, disability, sexual orientation, age, or HIV-positive status.
 Local custom, however, outweighed government enforcement of nondiscrimination laws.
-Penalties were not commensurate with laws related to civil rights, such as election interference.
+Penalties were not commensurate with laws related to civil rights.
+Discrimination in employment, particularly based on national origin, is not explicitly prohibited in labor laws and conventions.
+International human rights groups and the ILO have strongly urged explicit language in labor codes outlawing discrimination in employment.

 Legal, cultural, and institutional discrimination existed against women, noncitizens, and foreign workers.
-The labor law does not allow women to work in jobs deemed hazardous, dangerous, or morally inappropriate, or in jobs specified by a decision of the Ministry of Labor.
+The labor law does not allow women to work in jobs deemed hazardous, dangerous, or morally inappropriate, or in jobs specified by the Ministry of Labor.

 By law women are entitled to equal pay for equal work but did not always receive it, and they often lacked access to decision-making positions in management of private companies and in the public sector.
-Gender-based violence or harassment occurred in the workplace.
-The government prohibited lower-paid male workers from residing in specific "family" residential zones throughout the country.
+Gender-based violence and harassment occurred in the workplace.
 The government discriminated against noncitizens in employment, education, housing, and health services (see section 6).
-Other forms of discrimination targeted certain nationalities in the country such as Egyptians working for private security companies who were deported from the country in June 2020.
-The law prohibits employers from withholding workers' passports and penalizes employers who do so, but noncitizen community leaders and officials from labor-exporting countries stated that passport confiscation remained a widespread problem.

 The law requires reserving 2 percent of jobs in government agencies and public institutions for persons with disabilities, and most government entities appeared to conform to this law.
-Private-sector businesses employing a minimum of 25 persons are also required to hire persons with disabilities as two percent of their staff.
+Private-sector businesses with 25 or more employees also are required to hire persons with disabilities as at least 2 percent of their staff.
 Employers who violate these employment provisions are subject to moderate fines.
-There were no reports of infractions of the hiring quota requirement during the year.
+There were no reports of infractions or enforcement of the hiring quota requirement during the year.

+The government prohibited lower-paid male workers from residing in specific "family" residential zones throughout the country.
+In October authorities sent out dozens of eviction notices to single individuals living in informal group labor accommodations within the boundaries of Doha ordering them to vacate their residences or face legal consequences for violating a law designating certain neighborhoods for families only.
+For cultural and religious considerations, single expatriates are not allowed to commingle with families in residential areas, transportation, or health clinics.
+The sudden eviction notices caused disturbance to workers especially after the government abruptly cut off electricity to these accommodations, forcing workers to vacate immediately and find alternative accommodations away from the city.